1- Devi

 And some of the most deadly.

+It’s a little hard to be optimistic about anything when my temples are throbbing and fumbling fingers have knocked my phone onto the floor, trying to silence it.
+Neon-dusted blurs come in and out of focus, sharpening little by little as I rub the sleep loose.
 I throw half my torso over the side of the bed and turn off the alarms.
 Red and orange take turns flashing across the walls, grating at my headache, and blue flickers over the floor, washing my apartment in some of my least favorite colors.
 But it’s free lighting—one of the few perks of living above a liquor store.
 They didn’t pay for a premium digital display, so it loops one of the three preselected images.
 A woman at a bar drinking, a group of men at a party, or a Thur business meeting.

 Based on the blue across my floor, I’m assuming it’s the second image.

 That might be a stretch, but it feels true when the second gulp goes down smoother than the first, and the pounding behind my eye softens.
 I’m not delusional.
 I know I drink too much and that I don’t eat enough.
 I know what it means to live every day like I’ll never get older.
-The other girls at Mid all have dreams and plans… things they want to do once they’ve saved enough or gotten too old, whichever comes first.
-I _know_ that it’s not a good sign that I don’t visualize the future as the others do.
+The other workers at Mid all have dreams and plans… things they want to do once they’ve saved enough or gotten too old, whichever comes first.
+I know that it’s not a good sign that I don’t visualize the future as the others do.
 Just like I know, eventually, this shit is going to catch up with me.

 If Ry hadn’t paid for my enrollment at the Institute, who knows what I would be in a few short years?

 I shrug off the ratty t-shirt and lose the final battle to look back at the mirror.
 The medicine cabinet is hanging off one hinge, but the thing still manages a reflection.
-The minute I take in the thin, once-lovely features and waxy, pallid skin, I remember why I don’t let myself do this—why I stopped dreaming of the future or inviting anyone back home with me.
+And then my vision turns blurry.

 I turn the light off, allowing the darkness to flood around me as I enter the shower.
 The water sears my stomach, but I don’t flinch.
 If anything, it’s soothing.